britney-code/britney-code/README.md

 * 👨‍💻 I'm a first-year  master's student .
-* 🧪 My research topic is about adversarial samples and interpretability and so on(Spatial and Frequency Domain Angles, attention modification method).
+* 🧪 My research topic is about adversarial samples and interpretability and so on(Spatial and Frequency Domain Angles, Attention modification method).
 * 😎 I am currently learning Pytorch, TensorFlow, and so on!
 * 🎉[qq]: 1370192111@qq.com   [blog]: https://wanqiang512.github.io/
 * (●'◡'●) I will update the interpretation of the paper from time to time。